 › Movement that favors one side of the body, affecting muscular development of the arms, trunk, and hips.
 This can lead to strength imbalances

 › Difficulty with balance

 Physical Therapy is the primary treatment for all forms of torticollis.
-Our therapists provide treatment to address the impairments that are caused by torticollis.
+Our therapists have extensive training in infant development and a thorough understanding on facilitating acquisition of motor milestones while focusing on maintenance of midline head orientation and appropriate muscular balance.
+We provide treatment to address the functional impairments and limitations that are caused by torticollis.
 Early treatment and intervention yields the best outcomes.
 We will work with parents and caregivers to develop and reach mutual goals.

 This will include an individualized treatment plan to:

 › Improve postural control, alignment, and symmetry through the milestones

 These goals will be addressed through stretching, strengthening, myofascial work, positioning, possible kinesiotaping, and a comprehensive home exercise program.
 If not treated, torticollis can result in compensatory scoliosis and may require surgical intervention.

 SENSORY PROCESSING DISORDER

 Sensory integration is the ability of the brain to process information from the sensory systems (touch, movement or vestibular, smell, taste, vision, hearing, and proprioception) and create a response.
 When a child has difficulty interpreting and responding to incoming sensations, it can greatly impact everyday functional activities.
 If the sensory input taken in is not properly integrated and organized, it can create difficulties in reaching developmental milestones, process information, and result in challenges with behavior.